List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 Vanilla Ice was the last Vampire created by Dio and one of the penultimate Stand Users the Joestar Group faces upon infiltrating Dio's Mansion, after the group is split up, he is sent to take out the team consisting of Avdol, Polnareff, and Iggy.
 Though he was aiming to dispatch all of them at once with a surprise attack, he only manages to kill Avdol, who shoved Polnareff and Iggy out of the way before the attack hit, later also killing Iggy.
 But Polnareff learns of Ice's vampire nature and uses Silver Chariot to draw him into the sunlight to instantly disintegrate him.
 His Stand is called Cream (クリーム, Kurīmu), whose power creates a spherical vacuum that completely disintegrates anything within its radius.

+In Japanese, he is voiced by Show Hayami in the 2014 anime and subsequent appearances and in the 1998 game, Takeshi Aono in the 1993 OVA, and Hiroyuki Yoshino in All Star Battle.
+In English, he is voiced by Jalen K. Cassell in the 2014 anime.

 Part 4: Diamond Is Unbreakable

-Set in 1999, 10 years after the events of Stardust Crusaders, in the fictitious Japanese city of Morioh.
+Set in 1999 (10 years after the events of Stardust Crusaders) in the fictitious Japanese city of Morioh.